syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/migration.md

 ### Program.cs

-To use the PDF Viewer component in a Blazor project, add the following line to the *Program.cs* file:
+Add the following line to the *Program.cs* file to use the PDF Viewer (NextGen) component

 <table>
 <tr>